BCSC 163: Syllabus

 • Complete all portions of the Research Project on time

-• Submit each part of the Cognition & Writing Concepts Assignment on time, then revise them for Final Portfolio
+• Submit each Cognition & Writing Concepts Set on time, then revise them as needed for Final Portfolio

 • Demonstrate understanding of key concepts via your Cognition & Writing Concepts Assignments (receiving a final grade of C or higher)